Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 1. Invest in natural gas ETFs

 If you are new to the world of investing, then ETFs may be the best choice for you; natural gas is an incredibly popular commodity with a range of companies and ETFs to choose from.
-Some of the most popular include:
+Here are some of the most popular:

-- United States Natural Gas Fund (UNG), which tracks the commodity price
+- United States Natural Gas Fund (UNG) tracks the commodity price

-- VelocityShares 3x Long Natural Gas (UGAZ), which is a leveraged ETF for short-term trading that aims to triple the daily movements of the natural gas price
+- VelocityShares 3x Long Natural Gas (UGAZ) is a leveraged ETF for short-term trading that aims to triple the daily movements of the natural gas price

-- VelocityShares 3x Inverse Natural Gas (DGAZ), which is an inverse leveraged ETF for short-term trading that aims to triple the daily movements in the opposite direction of the natural gas price
+- VelocityShares 3x Inverse Natural Gas (DGAZ) is an inverse leveraged ETF for short-term trading that aims to triple the daily movements in the opposite direction of the natural gas price

-- iShares U.S. Oil & Gas Exploration & Production ETF (IEO), which tracks an index of about 50 oil and gas explorers and producers
+- iShares U.S. Oil & Gas Exploration & Production ETF (IEO) tracks an index of about 50 oil and gas explorers and producers

-- SPDR S&P Oil & Gas Exploration & Production ETF (XOP), which also tracks an index of oil and gas explorers and producers
+- SPDR S&P Oil & Gas Exploration & Production ETF (XOP) tracks an index of oil and gas explorers and producers

-- VanEckVectors Unconventional Oil & Gas ETF (FRAK), which tracks an index of nearly 40 companies involved in fracking or other methods of extracting coal seam gas, shale gas and more
+- VanEckVectors Unconventional Oil & Gas ETF (FRAK) tracks an index of nearly 40 companies involved in fracking or other methods of extracting coal seam gas, shale gas and more

-- First Trust Natural Gas ETF (FCG), which tracks more than 30 natural gas explorers and producers
+- First Trust Natural Gas ETF (FCG) tracks more than 30 natural gas explorers and producers

 - ETFs give you widespread access to the natural gas industry at a competitive price.